BitcoinJake09/CoinTreeOBS/README.md

 change settings how you like or use my recommended settings

-add custom CSS CoinTreeOBS script:
+add custom CSS CoinTreeOBS script: Windows & Mac may have to copy and paste the actual code into the browser textfield*
 ![settings](https://github.com/BitcoinJake09/CoinTreeOBS/blob/master/DocPics/LinuxBrowser-Settings.png?width=400&height=225)

 https://github.com/BitcoinJake09/CoinTreeOBS/blob/master/CoinTreeOBS.css